 In 2014, these are the tinnitus treatment options to look out for.
 As with any type of …

 Fascinating research from the University of Michigan has illuminated some amazing new results:

 She explains that in tinnitus, some of the input to the brain from the ear’s cochlea is reduced, while signals from the somatosensory nerves of the face and neck, related to touch, are excessively amplified.

 “It’s as if the signals are compensating for the lost auditory input, but they overcompensate and end up making everything noisy,” says Shore.

-The new findings illuminate the relationship between tinnitus, hearing loss and sensory input and help explain why many tinnitus sufferers can change the volume and pitch of …
+The new findings illuminate the relationship between tinnitus, hearing loss and sensory input and help explain why many tinnitus sufferers can change the volume and …

 We’ve posted on a similar tinnitus study in the past linking neuroticism as a personality trait to tinnitus.
 Now, a new press article summarizes some of the findings in a more accessible framework: